binkley/homebrewery-files/scribes-supplies.md

 _**Explosive Ink.**_
 _Favored by saboteurs, this ink hides a trap in words._
 When a creature reads the writing, the ink explodes in flame.
-The reader and all creatures within 10 feet of it must make a DC 15 Dexterity saving throw, taking 4d6 fire damage on a failed save, or half as much on a successful one.
+The reader and all creatures within 10 feet of it must make a DC 15 Dexterity [_saving throw_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#SavingThrow), taking 4d6 fire damage on a failed save, or half as much on a successful one.
 The page is destroyed.
 This is a rare supply item.

 _**Illusory Ink.**_
 _Favored by deceivers, this ink one message within another._
 Writing made with this ink creates the illusion of any text or image the writer describes.
-A creature that reads the page must succeed on a DC 15 Wisdom saving throw or believe the illusory writing is genuine.
+A creature that reads the page must succeed on a DC 15 Wisdom [_saving throw_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#SavingThrow) or believe the illusory writing is genuine.
 On a success, the creature recognizes the writing as illusory, and reads the true writing.
 The effect applies only to mundane writing, not magical text such as spell scrolls or glyphs.
 This is a rare supply item.

 _**Interpreting Ink.**_
 _Favored by diplomats, this ink is universally understood._